 The Base URI for the Application Context Cache is for broadcast resources, Broadcaster Application resources, and broadband resources accessed through the Cache Request APIs of Section 9.3.14 only.
-Broadband resource caching from HTML5 fetch() [35] is separate and subject to the Receiver's Web Server User Agent caching policy.
+Broadband resource caching from HTML5 fetch() [36] is separate and subject to the Receiver's Web Server User Agent caching policy.

-The Receiver shall implement an obfuscation function (e.g., SHA1) in the creation of the Base URI in a manner that is statistically unique globally.
-The obfuscation function shall combine appContextId with some device-specific information such that knowledge of the obfuscation function alone would not be sufficient to allow a Broadcaster Application or external entity to do any of the following:
+The Receiver is expected to implement an obfuscation function (e.g., SHA1) in the creation of the Base URI in a manner that is statistically unique globally.
+The obfuscation function is expected to combine appContextId with some device-specific information such that knowledge of the obfuscation function alone would not be sufficient to allow a Broadcaster Application or external entity to do any of the following: